notonthehighstreet/toga/README.md

 ## Details.
 How do I do this?

-To render a component, the CSS, JavaScript and HTML must be pulled into your app.
-You need to :
+To render a component, you will need to :

   * Write a universal component
   * Run Toga (pointing it to your components directory)
   * include the toga-served component assets in your app

+### ...Just show me an example?

 We have an example node app doing this for :

  * [one component](example/routes/one-component.js)
  * [multiple components](example/routes/multiple-components.js)

+Checkout [example/README.md](example/README.md) more detail about the examples.

 ### Serving components from Toga